 5. Get Online

 Did you know that 90% of guests research a restaurant before dining (more than any other business type)?
-That means if you haven’t gone online yet – with a minimum of a restaurant website, operating key social media accounts, and claiming your Google and Yelp pages – you’re missing out on a ton of business that your digital-minded competition is benefitting from.
+That means if you haven’t gone online yet – with a minimum of a restaurant website, operating key social media accounts, and claiming your Google My Business and Yelp pages – you’re missing out on a ton of business that your digital-minded competition is benefitting from.

 1. Reduce Cost of Goods Sold (CoGS)

 As we said, CoGS is one of the biggest expenses in the industry.
 Lowering your CoGS can become a balance between wanting to serve your guests high-quality food while keeping costs low.
 However, there are a few ways to achieve this, like comparing vendors, taking more accurate inventory, getting ahead of food waste, and more.